trongtb88/rateservice/README.md

 1. Start your mysql at your localhost machine successfully
 2. Git clone this repo
-3. Change file .env which is mapped with your config (TEST_DB_USER, TEST_DB_PASSWORD, TEST_DB_HOST), please note commment DB_HOST at docker, uncomment using 127.0.0.1
+3. Change values config at .env which is mapped with your config (TEST_DB_USER, TEST_DB_PASSWORD, TEST_DB_HOST), please note commment DB_HOST at docker, uncomment using 127.0.0.1
 4. Create database test_rate_db by yourself
 5. Go to terminal at root of project
 ```sh